 Employee engagement is a term most business leaders are familiar with, but one which is remarkably difficult to define.
-Almost every article, organisation or individual has a slightly different angle on what the definition of employee engagement might be, and employee engagement trends have differed over time.
+Almost every article, organisation or individual has a slightly different angle on what the employee engagement definition might be, and employee engagement trends have differed over time.
 And from inconsistency comes confusion not only about what employee engagement is, but what businesses expect it to deliver in practice.
 Considering that employee engagement is so often considered essential to producing a motivated, focused workforce, getting to grips with this concept is vital for boosting your business to the next level.

 “The harnessing of organisation members’ selves to their work roles.”
-(1)

 In essence, Kahn appears to be defining a clear link between the role of the employee, and their personal perception of self.
 Harnessing, or achieving this link was a perfect opportunity for business to generate improved employee engagement.
 The best methods for achieving this, however, remained a little more ambiguous, and this remains one of the core dimensions of employee engagement.